ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

            - "deneb-dev-mon3.nubes.rl.ac.uk"
 ```

-Create the `csi-cephfs-secret.yaml` sealed secret in the secrets folder as above, as per the example.
+Create the `csi-cephfs-secret.yaml` secret in the secrets folder as above, as per the example.

 ```sh
 ---